Best Things to do in Melbourne with Kids 2021 | Family Holiday Guide

 Winter (June-Aug) is generally cold, but you do get some sunny days.
 You can also visit the snow in an hour and a half from the city.
 The advantage of visiting Melbourne in Winter is that you will find cheaper accommodation.

-Spring (Sept-Nov) is a gorgeous time to visit as the days are generally sunny, the gardens are in full bloom, and there are plenty of child friendly events.
+Spring (Sept-Nov) is a gorgeous time for a family trip to Melbourne with kids as the days are generally sunny, the gardens are in full bloom, and there are plenty of child friendly events.
 It is also the perfect time to visit the waterfalls just after Winter and plenty of rainfall.

 Note about Melbourne’s seasons: This amazing city is famous for having four seasons in a day, so whenever you are visiting, make sure to bring some sun cream, and keep an umbrella handy just in case!